nronzel/jobsifter/README.md

 ```

 After running this command, it will show some console output and create a CSV
-file in the `output` directory with the job postings.
-The file will be named
+file in the project directory called `software-engineer.csv`.
-after the job title you provided.

 ## Potential Improvements